andrew/ultimate-awesome/README.md

 - [frontend-youtube-channels](https://github.com/anton-lunev/frontend-youtube-channels) - Manually curated collection of awesome YouTube channels for frontend web developers.
 - [awesome-bigdata](https://github.com/Anyz01/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [awesome-gdpr-services](https://github.com/asmaier/awesome-gdpr-services) - A curated list of GDPR compliant services (and software tools).
+- [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
+This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
+- [awesome-bitcoin](https://github.com/awesomelistsio/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
+This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.